 One frequent question people share is this: What should I my thermostat to while on vacation?
 Your goal may be to save money, but don’t be tempted to completely turn off your HVAC system.
 The furnace or air conditioner still needs to run a little to avoid excessive heat or cold, depending on the season.
 Here’s what you need to know about setting your thermostat when you leave on vacation.

 If you’re traveling at the pinnacle of summer, you can expect the temperature inside your house to increase as it gets hotter outside each day.
 If you don’t have air conditioning, the temperature can easily exceed 90 degrees inside—not happy news if you’re concerned about sensitive possessions.

-A good rule of thumb is to adjust the thermostat 5 to 10 degrees higher than you usually do during the day without reaching above 85 degrees.
-This is a good compromise between conserving energy and protecting the interior of your home.
+A good rule of thumb is to increase the thermostat 5 to 10 degrees higher than you usually do over the course of the day without exceeding 85 degrees.
+This is the perfect compromise between saving energy and protecting your home’s interior.

 Keep these factors in mind to make sure your home is good to go before leaving on your trip:

 Whether you want to ask thermostat-related questions or are hoping to request HVAC maintenance before your tropical vacation, the HVAC pros at Wesley Wood Service Experts are here to assist.
 We can suggest a new thermostat for your needs and even install it and show you how it works.
 Our services include all your HVAC needs, from maintenance and repair to installation and replacement.
 Contact us today to ask questions or request a visit from one of our qualified heating and cooling technicians.